Newfoundland and Labrador Auto Insurance Requirements

 - The number of occasional drivers who may drive the car

 Licensing Program in Newfoundland

 The licensing program in NL is on a graduated basis spanning up to 24 months.
 This period could be reduced by 4 months if the driver enrolls in an approved driver training program.
-It is necessary to attain the age of 16 years to apply for Class 5 Level I learner license.
+It is necessary to attain the age of 16 years to apply for a Class 5 Level I learner license.
 After 12 months of Level I the learner can get a novice Level II license.
-A full unrestricted NL driving license will be issued after driving for 12 months with Level II license.
+A full unrestricted NL driving license will be issued after driving for 12 months with a Level II license.

 Level I Class 5 Restrictions

 - Has to be accompanied by a Class 5 licensed driver with 4 years of driving experience.

 - The learner and accompanying supervisor must have a BAC level of 0.

 - No permission to drive from 12 midnight to 5 in the morning.